CS639-Data-Management-for-Data-Science/f24/p6/README.md

 **What observations can you draw from these plot?
 [0.3 Points]**

-1. x-axis should only display years (2013, 2014, 2015, 2016 and 2017).
-A, B and C are single plots.
+1. X-axis should only display years (2013, 2014, 2015, 2016 and 2017) for plot A. Month for plot B and days of the week for plot C.
-2. Use plotly.
+2. A, B and C are single plots.
+Use plotly.
-3. Write the observations in a markdown cell.
+4. Write the observations in a markdown cell.

 **NOTE:** Your plots should be rendered in the notebook for you to receive credit.